AltheaFoundation/althea-L1-docs/docs/join-testnet-4.md

 ## Getting some Althea tokens

-Drop by the #ifi-2023 channel in the [Althea discord](https://discord.com/invite/hHx7HxcycF)
+Drop by the #validators channel in the [Althea discord](https://discord.com/invite/hHx7HxcycF)

 post your althea1 validator address and recieve tokens to start your validator.